 \network\admin.
 For example, if you set

-true, the network listener passes the socket descriptor for client connections to the database thread.
-As a result, the client does not establish a new connection to the database thread and database connection time improves.
-Also, all database connections share the port number used by the network listener, which can be useful if you are setting up third-party proxy servers.
+true.
+In this case, the network listener passes the socket descriptor for client connections to the database thread.
+As a result, the client does not establish a new connection to the database thread and the database connection time improves.
+All database connections also share the port number used by the network listener, which can be useful if you are setting third-party proxy servers.

 This parameter only works in dedicated server mode in a TCP/IP environment.
-If this parameter is set, you cannot use the Oracle database listener to spawn Oracle Database.
-To spawn a dedicated server for an instance of Oracle Database not associated with the same Oracle home as the listener and have shared socket enabled, you must also set parameter
+To reserve a dedicated server for an instance of Oracle Database not associated with the same Oracle home as the listener and with shared socket enabled, you must set

 Oracle Net Services provides authentication methods for Windows operating systems using Windows Native Authentication.

-The network listener service may be unable to open the Named Pipes created by Oracle Names unless service
+The network listener service may be unable to open the Named Pipe created by Oracle Names unless service

-TNSListener has a valid user name and password associated with it.
+TNSListener has a valid user ID and password associated with it.